 - Explain the significance of e-governance

 - Conclude the introduction by giving a hint that – all is not well with e-governance mode of governance.

 - Briefly touch upon the success/positives of e-governance with some examples.

-- However, bulk of your answer should evaluate the above statement.
-Primarily due to the fact that e-governance is value-neutral and sometimes not an inclusive model of governance, particularly in developing world.
+- However, the bulk of your answer should evaluate the above statement.
+Primarily due to the fact that e-governance is value-neutral and sometimes not an inclusive model of governance, particularly in the developing world.

 - Focus on how e-governance systems can be made more inclusive.

-B) The states of Jammu and Kashmir, Himachal Pradesh and Uttarakhand are reaching the limits of their ecological carrying capacity due to tourism.
+B) The states of Himachal Pradesh and Uttarakhand are reaching the limits of their ecological carrying capacity due to tourism.
 Critically Evaluate.

 - Explain the ecological constraints of these states

 - Explain how tourism is affecting their ecology